TheHive-Project/TheHiveDocs/TheHive4/Administration/Connectors.md

 ## MISP

-The MISP connector module needs to be enabled to allow TheHive work with MISP.
+The MISP connector module needs to be enabled to allow TheHive to interact with MISP.
-TheHive is able to connect more than one MISP server.
+TheHive is able to connect to more than one MISP server for pulling, pushing or both.

 Several parameters can be configured for one server :